-- 1. master the General Education requirements; - 2. identify the foundations of the field of Behavioral Sciences; - 3. understand the history, philosophy, and trends in the Behavioral Sciences disciplines; - 4. understand a variety of models related to the Behavioral Sciences; - 5. understand the ethical considerations related to the Behavioral Science disciplines; - 6. have the academic foundation to pursue post-baccalaureate studies in the Behavioral Sciences; - 7. implement the Mission by applying academic knowledge and expertise in a variety of institutional, agency, community, and educational settings.
+- 1. Demonstrate mastery of the General Education requirements - 2.
+Identify the foundations of the fields of Behavioral Sciences; - 3.
+Demonstrate comprehension of the history, philosophy, and trends in the Behavioral Sciences disciplines; - 4.
+Synthesize knowledge of a variety of models related to the Behavioral Sciences; - 5.
+Evaluate ethical considerations related to the Behavioral Sciences disciplines; - 6.
+Demonstrate the ability to pursue post-Baccalaureate studies in the Behavioral Sciences; and. - 7.
+Apply the College Mission by using academic knowledge and expertise in a variety of institutional, agency, community, and educational settings.